August 1st - Sonoma Valley, California

 August 4th - Mount Rushmore, South Dakota

-even have RV Parking for our monstrous beast.
+have RV Parking for our monstrous beast.
 They can accommodate vehicles up to 100 feet, or so they say.
-At 75 feet long we are tricky enough to
+At 75 feet long we are tricky enough to maneuver

-maneuver in to a parking lot, I can't imagine anything would actually be 100 feet long, But hey we aren't complaining since we fit.
+into a parking lot, I can't imagine anything would actually be 100 feet long, but hey we aren't complaining since we fit.
 The men of Mt.
-Rushmore
+Rushmore are even more

-walked up the Presidential Trail to some of the best viewing areas for the mountain, and through a small cave.
-The day was beautiful with lots and lots of
+Presidential Trail to some of the best viewing areas for the mountain, and through a small cave.
+The day was beautiful with lots and lots of white fluffy clouds

 We broke the rules and hiked off the trail a bit to get the perfect shot of them with the American Flag!
 Shhh!!
 Don't tell